Drugs, Weapons & Cash Detection Dogs

 Drugs, Weapons & Cash Detection Dogs.

-Our Highly trained Search Dogs also known as Sniffer Dogs are trained and licenced in accordance with the NASDU Standards and comply to BS8517-2 standards.
+Our Search & Detection Dogs also known as Sniffer Dogs, are trained and licenced in accordance with NASDU Standards and comply to BS8517-2 Standards.
+Furthermore, our Ex-Police & Military training team ensure our Search Dogs and Handlers are trained to the highest standards; giving you complete confidence.

-A search dog is trained to not only locate, but also taught to alert the dog handler to any banned substances.
+A search dog or sniffer dog is trained to not only locate, but also taught to alert the dog handler to any banned substances.

 Search & Detection dog duties